qingjian1991/MPTevol/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MPTevol is to infer the clonal structures and visual the trees for multi-regional sequencing samples(MRS), especially for Multi-primary tumors (MPT).
+The goal of MPTevol is to …

 ## Installation